njNagaraj/Chatbot-with-API-Integration/README.md

 Here i'm using OpenAi api key

-openai.api_key = "API_KEY"
+openai.api_key = os.environ['API_KEY']
-replace the "API_KEY" with your actual API key
+replace the os.environ['API_KEY'] with your actual API key in a string or set it as an environmental variable like above.

 Then run pip install -r requirements.txt